hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 - **Hook endpoint URL** (required): The URL where your external service is listening for a [run tasks payload](../api/run-tasks.html).
 - **HMAC key** (optional): A key that your remote endpoint can use to verify that requests are originating from Terraform Cloud.

-Once you have entered the necessary information, click "Create event hook"
+5. After you have entered the necessary information, click "Create event hook."
+A page with a list of configured event hooks appears.

 ![Screenshot: an organization's populated task event hooks state](./images/run-tasks-event-hooks-populated.png)